-5.1.
-An appro proper us priate institutional framework shall be established to determine the applied research required and its se (i.e., assess/evaluate stock assessment model/practices) for fishery management purposes.
-Relevanc 6• Relevant
+5.1. opriate institutional framework shall be established to determine the applied research required and its se (i.e., assess/evaluate stock assessment model/practices) for fishery management purposes.
+Relevand ce: Relevant

 There is an established institutional framework for fishery management purposes that determines applied research needs and use.